Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

     Pylons uses a **Model View Controller** architecture and so the formatting of objects into HTML should  properly be handled in the View, i.e. in a template.
 In this example however, converting reStructuredText into HTML in a template is inappropriate so we are treating the HTML representation of the content as part of the model.
 It also gives us the chance to demonstrate that SQLAlchemy domain classes are real Python classes that can have their own methods.

 The :func:`link_to` and :func:`url` functions referenced in the controller code are respectively: a helper imported from :file:`webhelpers.html` indirectly via :file:`lib/helpers.py` and a utility function imported directly from the Pylons module.
 They both act as ``helper`` utilities for creating links to specific controller actions.
 In this case we have decided that all WikiWords should link to the :meth:`index` action of the ``page`` controller which we will create later.
-However, we need to ensure that the :func:`url` function is made available as a helper by adding an explicit import statement to :file:`lib/helpers.py`:
+However, we need to ensure that the :func:`link_to` function is made available as a helper by adding an import statement to :file:`lib/helpers.py`:

 .. code-block :: python